ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-19-SMC18-Data-Challenge-4.md

 *Identify how topics have shifted over time.*

 This problem may be solved in three distinct ways.
-The first approach processes the database to find out year-wise occurrence of two topics.
+The first approach processes the database to find out year-wise occurrence of any given two topics *together*.
 It generates a list of years and the number of times *both* topics has occurred in a single publication in that year.
 For example, the plot shown below shows how the terms "obesity" and "sugar" have trended together in publications over the years.

 ![obesity sugar][obesity_sugar]